 Before starting a fire, ensure that you start it away from combustible materials and keep it under control (preferably without having to waste water).

 Check the weather forecast and prepare for the worst.
-Modern clothing is lightweight and surprisingly warm, so there is no harm in packing some spares.
+Modern clothing is lightweight and surprisingly warm (unlike jeans), so there is no harm in packing some spares.

 Even if rain is not forecasted, always take a lightweight raincoat.